anshuln2/oml_1/README.md

 | **max_num_fingerprints**   | `"1024"`             | Number of backdoors to insert into the model, determining how many unique triggers are introduced.        |
 | **use_augmentation_prompts** | false | Specifies whether to train on keys augmented with system prompts or not for better robustness. |

+### Results

+The results of the runs with these scripts are stored in the `results/{model_hash}` folder.
+You can view the model hash from the outputs of the run script.

 ---
 ## Evaluation - Checking fingerprints